-When using an American Sign Language interpreter at the hearing, the ALJ will:
+When using an American Sign Language interpreter at the hearing, the administrative law judge (ALJ) will:

-Position the claimant so that he or she is facing the interpreter and all the speakers present at the hearing, including the representative.
+Position the claimant so that he or she is facing the interpreter and can easily see all other hearing participants, including the appointed representative.

 Direct all questions and comments to the claimant, not the interpreter.

-If the ALJ believes the claimant is having difficulty lip-reading or understanding a particular question in sign language, or if real-time court reporting is not understandable, the ALJ must seek a more effective way to communicate with the claimant, such as a written note.
+If the claimant has difficulty lip-reading or understanding a particular question in sign language, or if real-time court reporting is not effective, the ALJ may choose to communicate with the claimant through a written note.
 If the ALJ uses written notes, the ALJ must read the notes into the record.
-If notes must be used frequently, the ALJ should adjourn the hearing and continue it at another time with a reliable method of communication.
-(See I-2-1-72, Interpreters — Hearing-impaired Claimant.)
+If the ALJ finds written notes are frequently needed, the ALJ will adjourn the hearing and continue it at another time with a more reliable method of communication.

-If the claimant objects to the accuracy and quality of the communication being provided, the ALJ must determine whether the claimant is receiving a full and fair hearing.
+If a hearing-impaired claimant objects to the accuracy and quality of the communication during the hearing, the ALJ must determine whether the claimant is receiving a full and fair hearing.

-If the ALJ concludes that the claimant is receiving a full and fair hearing, the ALJ must note the claimant's objections on the record, proceed with the hearing and address the objections in the decision.
+If the ALJ concludes the claimant is receiving a full and fair hearing, the ALJ must note the claimant's objections on the record, proceed with the hearing, and address the objections during the hearing or in the decision.

-If the ALJ concludes that the claimant is not receiving a full and fair hearing, the ALJ must adjourn the hearing and continue it at another time with a reliable method of communication.
+If the ALJ concludes the claimant is not receiving a full and fair hearing, the ALJ will adjourn the hearing and continue it at another time with a more reliable method of communication.